Sooners in the NFL, Week 16

 OL Trent Williams: Played 84 snaps as a starter on offense.

 P Tress Way: Played 6 snaps on special teams.
-4 punts, 45.5-yard average.
-Held on 2 extra points.

-To get the latest OU posts as they happen, join the SI Sooners Community by clicking “Follow” at the top right corner of the page (mobile users can click the notifications bell icon), and follow SI Sooners on Twitter @All_Sooners.
+Perfect on 3 placekick holds, punted 3 times, 51.3-yard average.